dreamportdev/Osdev-Notes/InterruptHandling.md

     pop rax
 ```

-The order of the registers is not really important when pushing them, but what is important is that we pop them we do in reverse order.
+The order of the registers is not really important when pushing them, but what is important is that when we pop them we do in reverse order.

 ## Misc Notes
 If you want to halt the cpu, and interrupts are enabled, be sure to use `hlt` inside of a loop.